- Newsletter (123)

 EIBC Testifies Before Energy Committee on Mobility

-On Tuesday, April 24, Michigan EIBC and Clean Fuels Michigan testified before the House Energy Policy Committee detailing ongoing efforts to advance alternative fuel vehicles in Michigan.
-They were joined by Britta Gross, Director of Advanced Vehicle Commercialization Policy at General Motors and John Peracchio, Co-Chair of the Council on Future Mobility.
+On Tuesday, April 24, Michigan EIBC president Liesl Clark testified for a second time before the House Energy Policy Committee detailing ongoing efforts to keep Michigan in a leading advanced mobility position by encouraging the infrastructure for connected, shared, automated and electric vehicles.
+Clark was joined by Britta Gross, Director of Advanced Vehicle Commercialization Policy at General Motors, John Peracchio, Co-Chair of the Council on Future Mobility, and Mike Alaimo, Clean Fuels Michigan.

 “Michigan is well-positioned to lead in the autonomous, electrified transportation future.
 Our automakers, utilities, battery manufacturers, corporations, and policy makers are working together toward that future,” said Liesl Clark, president of Michigan EIBC.
 “The Public Service Commission’s proactive approach to guiding utility involvement in electric vehicle charging will help position Michigan for success as we anticipate accelerated growth of autonomous and electric vehicles.
 We look forward to working with lawmakers as they consider policies around electric vehicles to help keep Michigan a leader in mobility and advanced transportation.”